av3nger/cf-images/README.txt

 = 1.0.2 =

-New: Detect API key changes or other auth issues
+* New: Detect API key changes or other auth issues
-Enhance: Code quality
+* Enhance: Code quality
+* Fix: Do not replace images on the editor

 = 1.0.1 =